 As the central feature of one’s face, the nose is arguably the most important structure in determining identity, and influencing the balance and harmony of the face.
 So, it is easy to see why nasal deformities, however minor, can affect facial beauty.
 In addition, nasal shape can affect function as well as form, given the nose’s significant role in breathing.
-We feel that surgery of the nose should therefore be performed only by facial plastic surgeons, who are specialists in nasal anatomy, function, and aesthetics.
+We feel that nose surgery should therefore be performed only by facial plastic surgeons, who are specialists in nasal anatomy, function, and aesthetics.
 This section will introduce you to the history and classifications of rhinoplasty, and summarize the complexity of nasal structure.
 You will also see how rhinoplasty, when performed by skilled hands, can create the harmonious, natural, and functional rhinoplasty result you desire.

 Types of Rhinoplasty

 As you begin the evaluation process for rhinoplasty surgery, you will undoubtedly hear many new terms and concepts.
 Having an understanding of basic rhinoplasty classifications will therefore help you to better comprehend all that you will learn, and will make the process more enjoyable.

 In general, nasal surgery is described as either “closed” or “open”.
 These terms refer to the placement of incisions – closed rhinoplasty incisions are completely hidden inside the nostrils, whereas open rhinoplasty also includes an incision made in the skin between the nostrils.
 You may also hear the terms “primary” rhinoplasty, referring to the first nasal procedure, and revision rhinoplasty, implying that you have had at least one rhinoplasty in the past.
 Revision procedures are often more complex given existing scar tissue, and are more likely to require an open technique.
 You should also consider if you desire a purely “aesthetic” correction, or if your complaints are mainly “functional”.
 For many of our patients, improving the aesthetic and functional components of the nose is required.